aryanrasaily99/Scraping-Twitter-Data/README.md

 After getting them you can see the file for how to use tweepy.

 Note:
 Tweepy only allows maximum 7 days old data to be scraped so you cannot use (until & since) statements in tweepy to get data for a particular timeline.
-I am unware whether         its restricted only in my develpor account or since my account was a basic one as a result I was unable to scapre data for previous years as I was unable to scrape previous years data and it showed error when I used since & until statements.
+I am unware whether         its restricted only for my developer account or since my account was a basic one as a result I was unable to scrape data for past years as I was unable to scrape for same and it showed error when I used since & until statements.

 To know more about tweepy, how to install it  and its functions cruise through the link below: https://github.com/tweepy/tweepy